Zemaxe/AALI/README.md

 Note: still in development but the script is usable at this point...

-Python script for checking the interactions between amino acids and ligands (or amino acids and water molecules).
+Python script for checking the interactions between amino acids and ligands (and/or amino acids and water molecules).
-More specifically, it checks the distance between each amino acid in a protein model and each ligand (or each water molecule).
+More specifically, it checks the distance between each amino acid in a protein model and each ligand (and/or each water molecule).

 ## Usage: